 Third: the attack time is pretty quick but the decay time is very, very slow due to the 4 uF.
 This very slow response prevents the gain from changing much when there's lightning nearby and gives a more pleasurable listening experience.
 But it takes patience to test the circuit.
 It takes minutes for the gain to increase.

 A simple LM386 amplifier with an input attenuator and a 68 ohm output resistor will exhibit about a gain of two into a 75 ohm load, such as a video isolation transformer.
 (In my setup the final gain was too high for driving the line input of a sound card so I increased the 10k to about 22k.
 After loading the far end of the audio coaxial cable with 75 ohms, the levels were just right.)
+The bandwidth is around 300 kHz, plenty for monitoring SIDS or LowFER beacon transmitters.
+Without the input attenuator, the voltage gain will be about 10 (20 dB) into a 75 ohm load.
+Just short the 10k for that additional gain.

 The total current for all the electronics is 15 mA.
 The lantern batteries would last for about 30 days of continuous use.